 About me and why I became a clown

 Moin!
 I am Nils and I was born on 27th June, 1990 in Cuxhaven, near the North Sea.
 All along juggling was one of my great passions: I was eager to expand and to deepen this passion.
-Through clownery I found a way to become more artistic way above the juggling.
+Through clownery, I found a way to become more artistic way above juggling.

 In 2013, I began my three years long professional training as a clown-actor in Hofheim am Taunus.
 I learned to combine clownery with play, juggling, pantomime, music, comedy dell’arte, acrobatics and lots more.
 The symbiosis of all those skills and knowledge (to combine them) has become a unique way of career and life’s journey.